Boundary conditions and anomalies of conformal field theories in 1+1 dimensions: A review on Boundary Conformal Field Theory

 Then, the partition function can be written as

-In the open string picture, BCFT is a CFT with boundary conditions specified by A($x=0$) and B($x=L$) at these two conformal boundaries in spatial direction and with $t+ix\sim t+\beta+ix$ identified.
+In the open string picture, BCFT is a CFT with boundary conditions specified by A($x=0$) and B($x=L$) at these two conformal boundaries in spatial direction and $t+ix\sim t+\beta+ix$ identified in the time direction.
 Since these two pictures can be related by the S-modular transformation --- a $90$-degree rotation of the space-time manifold, the symmetry algebra will transform in the following way:

+where $h$ and $\bar{h}$ are the conformal weights of $S$ and $\bar{S}$.
 Then the boundary condition in the open chain is obtained from that of closed string picture under the S-modular transformation:

 where $|z'|=1,\exp({2\pi L}/{\beta}).$ In this picture, the boundary condition constrains the Hibert space of quantum states on the interval which is denoted by $\mathcal{H}_\text{AB}$.
-The partition function (at inverse temperature $\beta$ ) is written as a trace of the Hamiltonian $\hat{H}^\text{open}_\text{AB}$ of the finite interval of length with boundary conditions A and B at the two boundaries:
+The partition function (at inverse temperature $\beta$ ) is written as a trace of the Hamiltonian $\hat{H}^\text{open}_\text{AB}$ of the finite interval of length with boundary conditions A and B :

-The partition function can be rewritten using the Hamiltonian defined purely in the holomorphic sector since only holomorphic (left-moving) degrees of freedom contributes:
+The partition function can be rewritten using the Hamiltonian defined purely in the holomorphic sector since only holomorphic (left-moving) degrees of freedom contribute:

 All terms in the partition function are powers of $ q=e^{-\pi{\beta}/{L}} $ related to the length $L$ and inverse temperature $\beta$.

 Since only holomorphic (left-moving) degrees of freedom appear in the BCFT, the partition function can be decomposed into characters of different irreducible representations $\phi_{a}$ of the holomorphic Virasoro algebra \cite{cardy1989boundary}: